ViktorMathe/deepestcleaning/README.md

     The performance keep jumping up and down but always still in the green area the best practices is a bit lower because I used jQuery and the Google Maps API.

 * ### _Manual testing:_

+    #### **Register New Account**

+    * Expected: As a User I want to able to register to the website to book my cleaning
+    * Test: Create new account with username, create new account with already existing username, create new account with and without email address.
+    * Outcome: If the new account has a username the account is created, if an email address is entered or not.
+When trying to create a new account with an existing username, the user is encouraged to choose a different username since it already exists.
+When the account is registered the user is logged in and is notified by an alert.

+    #### Login

+    * Expected: As a registered site user you should be able to log in to your accout to be able to interact with the site.
+    * Test: Check Login functionality as registered user.
+    * Outcome: When entering valid login details the user is logged in and redirected to the home page and an alert notifies the user that they are logged in.

+    #### Logout

+    * Expected: As a registered and logged in user you should be able to log out of the site.
+    * Test: Check Logout functionality as logged in user.
+    * Result: When clicking Logout the user is redirected to Logout page and asked to confirm that they are want to log out.
+When Log Out button is clicked the user is logged out and redirected to home page and an alert notifies the user that they are logged out.

+    #### **Testing as a User**

+    #### Make a Booking

+    * Expected : The user can book an appoitment and can view it in the pending booking section until is not been approved and get a notification when the booking was done.
+    * Test: Made the booking as a user.
+    * Outcome: When the booking has been made I get the notification and it appeared in the pending booking section.

+    #### Edit a Booking

+    * Expected : The user can edit an appoitment if it has not been approved and can view it in the pending booking section and get a notification when the booking was done.
+    * Test: Edit the booking as a user.
+    * Outcome: When the booking has been edited I get the notification and it has been changed.

+    #### Delete a Booking

+    * Expected : The user can delete an appoitment if it either been approved or not and should disappear from the pending/approved booking sections and get a notification when the booking was done.
+    * Test: Delete the booking as a user.
+    * Outcome: When the booking has been deleted I get the notification and it has been deleted from the database.

+    #### Add a Review

+    * Expected : The user can write a review and can upload a picture if wish, and can view it on the review page.
+    * Test: Write a review as a user and upload a picture.
+    * Outcome: When the review has been wrote I get the notification and it appeared on the review page with or without picture.

+    #### Edit a Review

+    * Expected : The user can edit a review and can upload or delete picture if wish, and get a notification when it is done.
+    * Test: Edit a review as a user and deleted a picture.
+    * Outcome: When the review has been edited I get the notification and it appeared on the review page without picture.

+    #### Delete a Review

+    * Expected : The user can delete a review.
+    * Test: Delete a review as a user.
+    * Outcome: When the review has been deleted I get the notification and it disappeard from the review page.

+    #### **Testing as a SuperUser**

+    #### Approve Bookings

+    * Expected: The superuser can see all the pending bookings and able to approve it.
+    * Test: Approve the pending booking.
+    * Outcome: The pending booking has been approved and appeared in the approved booking section.

+    #### Edit Booking

+    * Expected: The superuser can see all the pending bookings and able to edit it.
+    * Test: Edit the pending booking.
+    * Outcome: The pending booking has been edited and stayed in the pending booking section.

+    #### Delete Booking

+    * Expected: The superuser is able to delete any booking made by anyone if it is been or not been approved.
+    * Test: Cancel booking in the pending and approved sections.
+    * Outcome: Both booking has been deleted from the database and the frontend.

+    #### Edit Review

+    * Expected: The superuser can edit all the reviews do not matter who wrote it.
+    * Test: Edit a review.
+    * Outcome: The review has been edited and still on the review page.

+    #### Delete Review

+    * Expected: The superuser is able to delete any review made by anyone.
-    *
+    * Test: Delete review.
+    * Outcome: The review has been deleted from the database and the frontend.

  * ### _Solved bugs_:

-    1. Bug: When I wrote a review it has not been sent to the database.
+    * Bug: When I wrote a review it has not been sent to the database.
     Solution: I did the "makemigrations" command loads of times but did not actually "migrate" it. that is why the database was not connected properly.

-    2. Bug: I made the form to leave a review but it did not show up on the template.
+    * Bug: I made the form to leave a review but it did not show up on the template.
     Solution: I was using a class based formview to render the template but I have not get the context data so the form did not show up.

-    3. Bug: I had a problem with the edit review/booking I could not pull the data which was already been wrote in the review or been booked in a modal.
+    * Bug: I had a problem with the edit review/booking I could not pull the data which was already been wrote in the review or been booked in a modal.
     Solution: I had a nice session with the tutors about it and at the end Ger said the big issues was I had to make a separate html for the edit where I can bring up the review/booking with the right id.

-    4. Bug: When the user had to write the date for cleaning date there was no calendar just had to put in manually.
+    * Bug: When the user had to write the date for cleaning date there was no calendar just had to put in manually.
     Solution: Lucky for me my mentor showed me a solution with a widget in the forms and all was good.

-    5. Bug: I coud not upload any images to the review page on the frontend.
+    * Bug: I coud not upload any images to the review page on the frontend.
     Solution: As I spoke with the tutors they point me to the right direction to I have to include a tag in the form which was the following : enctype="multipart/form-data" and this tag is let me upload the image from the front end.

-    6. Bug: I couldn not show the validation message when the user choose a day in the past.
+    * Bug: I couldn not show the validation message when the user choose a day in the past.
     Solution: The issue was I redirected the site to the home page after form has been done and the user could not see any message but the easy solution wwas just render it.

-    7. Bug: Approve button not working.
+    * Bug: Approve button not working.
     Solution: Change the integerfield to boolean field and toggle instead of a form.

-    8. Bug: After deployment to heroku, the static files are not found.
+    * Bug: After deployment to heroku, the static files are not found.
     Solution: It happaned because the Debug in the settings was on True and I deployed like that, after I changed it to False everything went perfect.